-Her eyes were wide, “Jimmy knew too.
-Doug told him, also.”
+Her eyes were wide.
+“Jimmy knew too.
+Doug told him, as well.”
 A knock at the door interrupted their conversation.
 Jimmy just opened the door and walked in as Terra moved across the living room.

 “I’m worried because I didn’t plan this,” Doug told Terra, his voice trembling and confused.
 “I always plan so carefully.
 I knew you’d put it together.
 Slip of the tongue,” he clicked his tongue against the roof of his mouth.
 “If only I hadn’t said anything.”
 Doug rambled.
 “I can’t help myself, you know.
 It just happens.
 They’re going to call me the ‘Halston Butcher.”

 “Wha... what are you talking about, Doug?”
 Her voice rose as she asked the question.

 “That’s why I butcher them.”
 He smirked.
 “That’s what I’m talking about...
 The Halston Butcher... get it?”